PlayingIO/playingio.github.io/docs/design-overview.md

 ## Design Overview

-These collection of manuals tell you everything you need to know about the components on the PlayingIO Platform.
+These collection of manuals tell you everything you need to know about the components on the Playing I/O Platform.

 ## Component Manuals